 |Carlisle Bay East||3.9 mi.
 West of Central Falmouth Harbour|

-Take a look at the chart below for information concerning the opportunity to take a boat ride that includes snorkeling.
+Be sure to look through the following table for details on the opportunity to take a boat ride that includes snorkeling.

 |On Deck||Boating and Day-Sailing Provider||(268) 532-6696||0.8 mi.
 South-Southeast of Central Falmouth Harbour||Antigua|